STRAN90/Milestone-project-2/README.md

 * The Maths game is designed in bright and colourful colours.
 * Mulitple choice makes the games more focused and helpful.
 * The images are cool and cheerful, easily capturing the user's attention
-* A score counter and timer are placed above and below the play area so that the user can see the moves and time they have made during the game.
+* A score counter and timer are placed above and below the play area so that the user can see their score and time left they have during the game.

 #### Game Starts